 We encourage you to engage in political activity and make political contributions according to your personal preferences.
+You, however, must comply with applicable federal, state, and local law and the restrictions set forth in the Company's Political Contributions and Lobbying Policy in conducting these activities.

-However, you must obtain approval from your General Counsel before making any corporate political contributions to a candidate or political action committee (PAC).
-In addition, you are prohibited from making, authorizing, or permitting any unlawful contribution, expenditure, or use of Company funds or property for political purposes.
+In addition, corporate political contributions to a candidate or political action committee (PAC) must be approved in advance, as provided in the Political Contributions and Lobbying Policy.
+You are prohibited from making, authorizing, or permitting any unlawful contribution, expenditure, or use of Company funds or property for political purposes.